dunefro/machine_learning/README.md

 # ml_projects
 A repo of my machine learning projects

-# Udemy
+## Udemy
-Projects from the udemy course
+Projects from the udemy course is in the udemy/ folder

-# Kaggle
+## Kaggle
-Projects from the kaggle comptetion
+Projects from the kaggle comptetion is in the kaggle/ folder